 Push notifications are a powerful marketing tool in various industries.
 They allow you to reach out to your prospects without knowing their email address.
 You can use this channel to promote your course in multiple ways.

-For example, push notifications are an effective way to promote your new online course or chapters you have just published on your website.
+For example, push notifications effectively promote your new online course or chapters you have just published on your website.
 You can also market discounts and special offers, as well as highlight popular questions asked on your discussion forum.

 If learners do not see the value of your course, it is time to change that.
 Online learning provides multiple opportunities for educators.
 You can combine various content types to design highly relevant, attention-grabbing, and engaging course materials.